CCExtractor/ultimate_alarm_clock/README.md

 We appreciate your contributions to the "Ultimate Alarm Clock" project, and your help is invaluable in making it even better.

-If you have any questions regarding something in the project, do not hestitate to ask :)
+If you have any questions regarding something in the project, do not hesitate to ask :)

 ## Future Plans

-#### Default Alarm Ringtones
+#### Google Assistant commands

-- In addition to custom ringtones, we will also provide a selection of default alarm tones.
-These default options will cater to a variety of preferences and ensure that users have a range of options to choose from.
+- We want to add Google Assistant commands to set alarms directly without the need to open the app.

-#### Timer Functionality
+#### Google Cloud Functions

-- We are working on implementing timer functionality within the app.
-This will expand the utility of the "Ultimate Alarm Clock" beyond traditional alarm features, allowing users to set countdown timers for various purposes.
+- We are working on implementing Google Cloud functions to make shared alarms more interactive by allowing users to disable or reconfigure alarms for others.

 #### Architectural and Data Flow Changes

 - We have plans to make architectural and data flow changes within the application to enhance its overall performance and maintainability.
 These changes will optimize resource utilization and streamline the user experience.